home plays overview hot news films tv photos download shop discussion best scene study

 Steven Berkoff - Prizefighter - The Life of Jem Belcher - in shadows

 "... everything about Graham’s film is stated in capital letters, so that the acting looks like acting and the dialogue sounds like dialogue.
-Pity poor Steven Berkoff who has to deliver a line like, 'embrace the sovereignty of your own mind!'(James Cameron-Wilson, Film Review, nd, click here).
+Pity poor Steven Berkoff who has to deliver a line like, 'embrace the sovereignty of your own mind!'(James Cameron-Wilson, Film Review, no date, click here).

 Steven Berkoff - Prizefighter - The Life of Jem Belcher - Matt Hookings